owlbarn/tutorial/book/case-image-inception/README.md

 It follows the design in the VGG network.
 Of course, as we have explained, both branches uses the `1x1` to reduce dimensions before complex convolution computation.

+In some implementation the `3x3` convolutions can also be further factorised into `3x1` and then `1x3` convolutions.
+There are more tha one way to do the factorisation.
+You might be think that it is also a good idea to replace the `3x3` convolution with two `2x2`s.
+Well, we could do that but it saves only about 11% parameters, compared to the 33% save of current practice.

 ```ocaml env=incpetionv3
 let mix_typ4 size nn =